saurabhthecodewizard/coding/04_sorting/04_04_merge_sort/MERGE_SORT.md

 Given an array of N integers, write a program to implement the Merge sorting algorithm.

+## Time Complexity
+O(n log n)
+Reason: At each step, we divide the whole array, for that log n and we assume n steps are taken to get sorted array, so overall time complexity will be nlogn

+## Space Complexity
+O(n)
+Auxiliary Space Complexity: O(n)

 ## Example 1:
 ```
 Input: N = 6, array[] = {13,46,24,52,20,9}